KrX3D/docker-luckybackup/README.md

 ## Important Information for AutoBackup

  When first setting up the container, set AUTOBACKUP=false and start the container.
 This allows you to manually create and configure your backup tasks.
 After you have set up your tasks, you can enable AUTOBACKUP=true to allow automatic backups to run.
-Be sure the enter the correct profile name, or else this function is skipped
+Make sure to enter the correct profile name; otherwise, the function will be skipped.

 ## Important Note for AutoBackup Shutdown